Logo

 "Nuclear fusion is the process by which two light atomic nuclei combine to form a single heavier one while releasing massive amounts of energy."

-It's worth noting that while most definitions focus on light atom nuclei as reactants, fusion with heavier atoms are not necessarily impossible, but they are not helpful for energy release for reasons that will be covered in the section on Binding Energy.
+It's worth noting that while most definitions focus on light atom nuclei as reactants, fusion with heavier atoms is not necessarily impossible.
+However, they are not helpful for energy release.
+This is due to reasons that will be covered in the section on Binding Energy.

-The nucleons in an atom are held together (or bound together) due to “strong nuclear force”.
+The nucleons in an atom are held together (or "bound" together) due to the “strong nuclear force”.
 These forces act in a non-linear fashion compared to electromagnetic or gravitational forces.
 In the context of nuclear reactions, these forces dominate when the reactants are in close proximity.
-This is in the order of femtometre, or 10-15 metre, which is the order of magnitude of nuclear diameters.
+This is in the order of a femtometre, or 10-15 metre, which is the order of magnitude of the diameter of a nucleus.

 Other ways to overcome electromagnetic force